junopark919/TIL/README.md

 # TIL

-Today I learned: a collection of brief notes, small projects I've created while studying to become a fron t-end web developer, and various tricks I’ve acquired along the way.
+Today I learned: a collection of brief notes, small projects I've created while studying to become a front-end web developer, and various tricks I’ve acquired along the way.
 This repository serves as a resource for review and sharing with others.

 <br>